dasarpai/DAI-Techstack-All/Readme.md

 When interacting with my students, clients, and developing solutions, I often need a reference point to build upon.
 This repository serves that purpose.
 Sometimes, ideas from here evolve into full-fledged courses or solutions, while other times, they help me gain clarity about different components and how they work together.

-This repo has following folders
+This repo has following folders and the are related to POC work.

 1. 0-Experiments
 1. Analytics
-1. assets
 1. Audio
 1. Bigdata
 1. CV : Computer Vision
 1. DE : Data Engineering
-1. EdgeModels
 1. GAN : Generative Adversarial Networks
 1. LLM : Large Language Modesl
 1. Misc